 Also, this picture says little about the practice of bodybuilding.

 For serious bodybuilders, their own bodies are the primary sources of knowledge.
 Real bodybuilders, such as those who compete multiple times, work hard to learn about their own flesh.
 They discover what foods best fuel their muscle growth, whether their bodies retain water or shed it very quickly, like mine did.
-I strove to embody an impossible ideal.
-In the end, my failure to conform was a liberating experience.

 They do not strive for a static ideal, but inhabit a body that continually changes, whether bulking up during a phase of muscle growth, leaning out for a show, recovering from injuries, or performing a flawless posing routine.